Men's health physician

 Erectile Dysfunction Treatment: Is PulseWAVE Rx the Future of ED Therapy?

-We’ll guide you through some non-invasive options, how sound-based therapies work, and what you can expect if you consider this treatment with a holistic clinic.
+We will guide you through some non-invasive options, how sound-based therapies work, and what you can expect if you consider this treatment with a holistic clinic.

 Traditional drugs like Cialis or Viagra can play an important role in improving erections in the short term, especially when used as needed.
 However, they do not repair damaged blood vessels or address the underlying vascular changes that contribute to ED.
+A non-invasive approach looks at erectile dysfunction as part of a bigger health picture that may include high blood pressure, diabetes, extra weight, stress, or low testosterone.
+Because ED so often overlaps with these factors, a thorough plan for men's health and longevity care usually treats the whole person rather than a single symptom.

 Common Causes of Erectile Dysfunction